 Click here to make a donation to support Learners Without Borders as we work to organize our next transformational chess education service project!

-May 2022: Learners Without Borders El Salvador Leader from 2019 Named Presidential Scholar!
+May 2022: Learners Without Borders 2019 El Salvador Leader Named Presidential Scholar!

 Quinn Ennis, who embarked on our second Learners Without Border project to El Salvador in July of 2019, has been named a Presidential Scholar, one of 161 such named students out of all graduating students in the country!